 Whether you are the captain of a boat that’s been in an accident and you have passengers, or you are riding solo or with a few friends in a sailboat or power-driven boat, the steps that should be taken are nearly identical.
-Ultimately, the most important thing is to seek immediate medical treatment, but when you are out on the water this can be more challenging than being injured in a car accident.
-That said, the first thing you will want to do is make sure all of your passengers are safe and accounted for.
-This could require taking ahead count while confirming any injuries, and ensuring everyone has life vests.
-In some cases, lifeboats may need to be deployed, and if this is the case passengers should immediately be loaded into them.
+Ultimately, the most important thing is to seek immediate medical treatment.
+However, when you are out on the water this can be more challenging than in a car accident.
+That said, the first thing you should do is ensure all of your passengers’ safety.
+This could require taking a head count while confirming any injuries and ensuring everyone wears life vests.
+In some cases, you might need to deploy lifeboats.
+If this is the case, you must immediately load passengers.

 If the boating accident involved a collision with another vessel, be sure to collect information.
 Take down the name of the operator, his license number, his insurance information, the boat’s make and model, and its registration number.
 You should also take photos, as well as photos of any nearby boats whose operators could be potential witnesses.
-In the event a hit and run is involved, meaning the other boat sustained little damage and was able to flee the scene, get as many visual identifiers as possible.
+In the event of a hit and run, meaning the other boat sustained little damage and fled the scene, get as many visual identifiers as possible.

 Jacoby and Meyers Seeks Compensation For Multiple Boating Injuries

 Boating accidents can inflict injuries to any and all parts of the body.
 These can include burns, broken bones, spinal injuries, lacerations, brain injuries, amputations, and even death.
 In collisions large, heavy objects can fall onto people.
-Sometimes the mast of a sailboat can break and topple onto passengers, and in other cases lifeboats or even furnishings can fall onto individuals.
-If the wiring is faulty, boats cna catch fire and burn passengers.
-Additionally, negligent staff may let passengers wander onto parts of the boat intended for experienced staff only, and as a result succumb to severe injuries, such as those that result from falling into an active propeller.
+Sometimes the mast of a sailboat can break and topple onto passengers.
+Sometimes, lifeboats or even furnishings can fall onto individuals.
+If the wiring is faulty, boats can catch fire and burn passengers.
+Additionally, negligent staff may let passengers wander onto parts of the boat intended for experienced staff only.
+As a result, they end up with severe injuries, such as those that result from falling into an active propeller.

 Jacoby and Meyers has been defending injured victims for more than 48 years.
-If you have been injured in a boating accident whether you are the operator, or a passenger, contact a maritime lawyer for boat accidents at Jacoby and Meyers for a free consultation so you can understand your legal rights and begin building a case to seek the highest settlement possible for your pain, suffering, and losses.
+Anyone can suffer injuries in a boating accident.
+Whether you are the operator or a passenger, contact a maritime lawyer for boat accidents at Jacoby and Meyers.
+Get a free consultation so you can understand your legal rights and begin building a case to seek the highest settlement possible for your pain, suffering, and losses.

 Statistics & Liability

 Recreational boating is popular throughout the Pacific coast, and especially in California where thousands of boats travel every year.
-California’s lakes, rivers, and the Pacific ocean offer some of the most beautiful scenery and opportunity for enjoyment, relaxation and recreation for sailors, boaters, fishers and skiers.
+California’s lakes, rivers, and the Pacific ocean offer some of the most beautiful scenery.
+They also provide many opportunities for enjoyment, relaxation, and recreation for sailors, boaters, fishers, and skiers.